Brooke Shields Delights Fans With Throwback Modeling Photo

 Brooke Shields delighted fans with a throwback modeling photo taken when she was at the height of her fashion career in the early 1980s.
 The shot, which was taken for the cover of Vogue Paris Magazine, featured a close-up shot of Brooke.
 Her 1.1 million Instagram followers adored the snap and hit the “like” button close to 34,000 times.

 In the caption, Brooke, 55, dated the image as being taken in 1983.
-This would have made her just 18-years-old when the photograph was taken.
+This would have made her just 18 years old when the photograph was taken.

 The comments section of the pic was flooded with positive remarks.
 Many fans shared their memories of that era and how much they admired Brooke as a fashion icon.